MicrosoftDocs/azure-stack-docs/azure-stack/hci/plan/cloud-deployment-network-considerations.md

 #### 1. Create virtual switch with recommended naming convention

 Azure Stack HCI deployments rely on Network ATC to create and configure the virtual switches and virtual network adapters for management, compute, and storage intents.
 By default, when Network ATC creates the virtual switch for the intents, it uses a specific name for the virtual switch.

-Although it isn't required, we recommend naming your virtual switches with the same naming convention.
+We recommend naming your virtual switches with the same naming convention.
 The recommended name for the virtual switches is as follows:

 - Name of the virtual switch: "`ConvergedSwitch($IntentName)`", Where `$IntentName` can be any string.
 This string should match the name of the virtual network adapter for management as described in the next step.